supriyachoubey02/E-commerce/README.md

 # My E-commerce Store

-A basic e-commerce website built with node.js and mongo db backend.
+A basic e-commerce website built with node.js and mongo db  and JAVASCRIPT backend.

 ## Tech Stack